-- a. key management personnel, including those entities that are controlled (directly or indirectly) by key management personnel; and - b. shareholders who can significantly influence the Company.
+- key management personnel, including those entities that are controlled (directly or indirectly) by key management a. personnel; and - shareholders who can significantly influence the Company. b.

 Related Party Balances

 The following table reflects related party transactions recorded in the Company's consolidated statements of income (loss):